 If you suffer intermittent, regular, or constant ear pain, ringing or other noises in the ear (tinnitus), or a stuffy feeling in the ear, there are many possible causes.
 Once you’ve eliminated possibilities like wax buildup and infections, you should consider TMJ as the source of your ear-related problems.
 Ear complaints are common among TMJ sufferers—perhaps as many as 80% of TMJ sufferers have them.

 If you have unexplained ear pain, tinnitus, or stuffiness, TMJ treatment may help.
 Experienced neuromuscular dentist Dr. Adam Hahn has helped many people in Columbia, SC to get relief from tinnitus and related ear symptoms.
-To learn whether he can help you, please call (803) 781-9090 or email Smile Columbia Dentistry today for an appointment.
+To learn whether he can help you, please call (803) 781-9090 or email Smile Columbia Dentistry in Columbia, SC today for an appointment.

 Common Causes of Ear Problems